Benazepril is used in the treatment of increased blood pressure , heart failure, heart attack and diabetic kidney disease.

 How it works

-Benazepril relaxes blood vessels which lowers blood pressure and also reduces the workload of the heart.
+Benazepril relaxes the blood vessels which lowers the blood pressure and also reduces the workload of the heart.
+As a result, the heart works more efficiently.

 Common side effects